bartop1

-You can use the following basic syntax to create a bar chart in pandas that includes only the top 10 most frequently occurring values in a specific column:
+The following basic syntax demonstrates how to efficiently filter and create a bar chart that includes only the top 10 most frequently occurring values in a specific column:

 import pandas as pd